Keep your skin looking young with simple precautions you can easily incorporate into your daily life

-While the body is usually able to 'mop up' these free radicals, when the body's supply of free radical scavengers' is reduced the molecules cause cell damage.
-Anti-oxidant vitamins, especially the vitamins A, C and E, have been found to neutralise the destructive effects of free radicals in the body.
+While the body is usually able to 'mop up' these free radicals when the body's supply of free radical scavengers' is reduced the molecules cause cell damage.
+Anti-oxidant vitamins, especially vitamins A, C, and E, have been found to neutralize the destructive effects of free radicals in the body.

 Protection from the sun